Supporting Embedded Content

 <img src="https://browser.engineering/im/hes.jpg"

-alt="An operator using a hypertext editing system in 1969">
+alt="An operator using the Hypertext Editing System in 1969">

 Implementing this in AccessibilityNode is very easy: